Pico de gallo, guacamole, or simply fresh, jalapenos are delicious and have been spicing up our foods for over 6,000 years.

 It’s better to play it safe rather than sorry and avoid giving your dog spicy food.
 However, you do not necessarily need to panic if they accidentally consume some.

 It’s always best to give your veterinarian a call if you have concerns about your dog accidentally eating something they shouldn’t.
+Keep in mind, that emergency vet visits can be pricey, so it’s better to prepare yourself for any situation with a dog emergency fund.

 My Dog Ate a Jalapeno or Another Spicy Food!
 What do I do?